Petronian/dynamic-cards/README.md

 * Upon subsequent reviews of a card, one of any of the previous rewordings (or a new rewording) may be selected for display.

-Do note that this is an LLM and is subject to mistakes; cards might not always look right.
+Do note that this extension uses an LLM and is subject to mistakes; cards might not always look right.
 See **The Settings menu** subsection for what to do in order to remove a poor rewording of a card from memory.

 ### The Settings menu